 - Follow up your projects so you can show results in your UX case studies.

 Would you add any other UX portfolio tips to this list?
 Feel free to add them in the comment section below.

 We are always looking out for great case studies!
-Create and publish one on UXfol.io and we’ll reach out to you so you can get personalized feedback on your projects.
+Create and publish one on UXfolio.
+You can even get personalized feedback on your projects.